 In New York City, his work has been featured at concert halls and clubs such as Carnegie Hall, Brooklyn Academy of Music, National Sawdust, Merkin Hall, Le Poisson Rouge, Symphony Space, the Stone and Joe’s Pub.
 David's music has been presented at the art galleries Gavin Brown Enterprise and Dominique Levy.

-An extended work for multiple saxophones and electronics, Eucalyptus, was performed at New York City’s Museum of Modern Art in conjunction with Carlito Carvalhosa’s exhibition, Sum of Days.
+An extended work for multiple saxophones and electronics, Eucalyptus, was performed by the composer at New York City’s Museum of Modern Art in conjunction with Carlito Carvalhosa’s exhibition, Sum of Days.
 Eucalyptus was also performed in an arrangement for percussion at the Lucerne Festival Spotlights Series.
 A recording featuring Eucalyptus was released by Innova Recordings.
 Innova also released Spectrum, by the David Crowell Ensemble.
-David’s music has also been released on New Amsterdam, VIA & Skirl.
+Additionally, David’s music has been featured on New Amsterdam, VIA & Skirl.
 Spring 2020 will include two new releases: Music for Percussion Quartet, performed by Sandbox Percussion for their album on Coviello Classics, and Point Cloud, performed by Dan Lippel for his album on New Focus Recordings.

 As a woodwinds performer, David has toured internationally as a member of the Philip Glass Ensemble (2007-16) and has also performed with the New York Philharmonic, the Los Angeles Philharmonic, Steve Reich, the Bang on a Can All-Stars, Signal Ensemble, and the Asphalt Orchestra.
 David has recorded with the Philip Glass Ensemble, New York Philharmonic, Signal Ensemble, and Shakira/Wyclef Jean, among others.